haohuynh/DRL_Continuous_Control/README.md

 Please see https://arxiv.org/abs/1509.02971 for the main idea of this algorithm.

 The Udacity implementation of DDPG can be found at ddpg_agent.py and model.py.
+The DDPG Agent is slightly modified to handle multiple clones of the arm.

 Please see the Continuous Control notebook for how the DDPG Agent can be utilized for this project.